Nonperturbative Waveguide Quantum Electrodynamics: Introduction

 We remark that the present work should be contrasted to earlier studies of atom-field dressed bound states \cite{JS90} in several crucial aspects.
 In Refs.~\cite{LP10,LP11,CG16,TS16,KS16,SMP16,BM19,MS20,LL21,KE21}, the existence of bound states was predicted in perturbative regimes on the basis of the rotating wave approximation.
 However, it turns out that these bound states in general become resonances with finite lifetimes once the counter rotating terms are included \cite{SBE14,RRJ20}.
 In contrast, our analysis does not rely on those simplifying approximations and rigorously establishes the presence of bound states at arbitrary coupling strengths for general photonic dispersions.
-In particular, a ladder of bound states revealed by our analysis is appreciable only after multilevel structure of emitters is consistently included in theory.
-Said differently, this feature cannot be addressed within any of previous frameworks that rely on the two-level descriptions.
-More importantly, to our knowledge, the existence of (quasi) BICs in nonperturbative waveguide QED systems has been pointed out in this paper for the first time.
-We emphasize that the BICs found here are genuine quantum many-body states that are distinct from one-body wave phenomena, which have been the focus of earlier studies \cite{HCW16}.
+In particular, a ladder of bound states or BICs revealed by our analysis are appreciable only after multilevel structure of emitters is consistently included in theory.
+We also remark that these bound states are genuine quantum many-body states in contrast to one-body wave phenomena, which have been the main focus of earlier studies \cite{HCW16}.